msid8535/PM/README.md

-Created by Mohsin Siddiqui in Java using JavaFX platform To initialize:
+Created by Mohsin Siddiqui in Java using JavaFX platform.

+To initialize:

       gradle init (initializing)